IST356M001SP25/assignment-06-maryannedann/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+In this assignment, I learned how to use sentiment analysis to figure out the tone of reviews and how to use entity recognition to pick out important terms, like dish names or locations.
+It was interesting to see how these tools can analyze a lot of data quickly.
+I did struggle a bit with understanding the confidence scores from sentiment analysis and making sure the entity recognition picked up only the right terms.
+Also, sometimes it was tricky to connect the sentiment to specific items in the reviews.Also, had ALOT of trouble with errors saying the file in the cache didnt exist

+Next, I want to get better at understanding how to use the confidence scores and improve how the entity recognition works.
+I also plan to try out different tools and practice with more examples to get better at dealing with tricky situations.